 This interest grew exponentially over the years, and as a result, his love for traditional music was born.

 After matriculating in 2010, Qadasi released his first studio album under record label, Sande Entertainment headed by Sibongiseni Shabalala of five-time Grammy Award winning group, Ladysmith Black Mambazo.
 His second solo album, released in 2014, was nominated for a SAMA (South African Music Award) and SATMA (South African Traditional Music Award).
 In 2015, Qadasi was honoured to receive a KwaZulu Natal Young Achievers Award for ‘social cohesion through Maskandi music.’

-With two solo albums and a new collaborative release featuring fellow Maskandi artist, Maqhinga Radebe, Qadasi’s quest to revive traditional Zulu Maskandi music is well underway.
+With two solo albums and a collaborative release featuring friend and highly respected Maskandi artist, Maqhinga Radebe, Qadasi’s quest to revive traditional Zulu Maskandi music is well underway.

 In early 2016, Qadasi went on to record a collaborative album alongside Maqhinga titled, “Lashis’ Ilanga” – an organic, acoustic fusion of traditional Maskandi and western folk music.
 This was nominated for a 2017 SAMA Award for Best Traditional Album.
 The duo released their second collaborative album in 2019 titled ‘Ungabanaki’ which recently won a 2020 SAMA Award for Best Traditional Album.